cluelessartistry/soil-moisture-p5js/README.md

 # Soil Moisture Visualization

 An interactive physical–digital project that translates real-world soil moisture data into a real-time visual interface using Arduino and p5.js.
 This project explores how environmental sensor data can be made more legible, intuitive, and engaging through visual design.
+## Project Overview

+This was a fun class project exploring physical computing and creative coding.
+Using Arduino and a soil moisture sensor, I experimented with translating environmental data into a playful visual language.
+The visual elements were illustrated in **Procreate** and brought to life using **p5.js**.

 ---
 **Step-by-step setup documentation:**